seodn/webcontent/smooth-auto-panel-paint/mag-wheel-repairs.md

 ### Frequently Asked Questions
 ## Quick Answers to Common Queries
+Here are answers to some of the most common questions regarding curb rash repairs, alloy wheel refinishing, colour matching, custom wheel painting, and repair turnaround times.
 *   **Q: Can you fix deep gouges in the metal?**
     *   *A:* Yes.
 We use specialised alloy fillers and sanding techniques to completely remove and reshape deep curb gouges before painting.
 *   **Q: Can you repair buckled or cracked wheels?**